Brain-inspired Computational Intelligence via Predictive Coding: Looking Forward: Important Directions for Predictive Coding Research

 \paragraph{Optimization Tricks and Heuristics.} Future research will also need to focus on the study of optimization techniques that have proven useful and invaluable for variational inference, such as those that promote the inclusion of precision weighting parameters into the picture \cite{friston2012predictive}.
+In the same spirit, recent progress on natural-gradient methods for gradient-based variational inference—ranging from stochastic NGVI with non-asymptotic guarantees, through Kronecker-factored curvature approximations, to the variational predictive natural gradient—offers curvature-aware updates that can be interpreted as learning layer-wise precisions online, and therefore provides an immediately transferable optimisation tool-set for scaling precision-weighted predictive coding \cite{khan2018fast,osawa2020scalable,tang2019variational}.
 Despite interesting developments obtained over the last several years, and despite the fact that precisions are of primary importance in simulations used in the neurosciences, these techniques have only been tested in small and medium scale settings \cite{ofner2021predprop,alonso2023understanding,zahid2023curvature}.
 More generally, the field of deep learning has enjoyed immense benefits from simple optimization tricks developed throughout the last decade, such as dropout \cite{srivastava2014dropout}, batch normalization \cite{ioffe2015batch}, adaptive learning rates such as Adam \cite{kingma2014adam} and RMSprop \cite{tieleman2012lecture}, and the introduction of the ReLU activation \cite{fukushima1969visual} and its variants.
 Without these techniques, emerging from the joint effort of thousands of researchers, the training of extremely overparametrized neural models would not lead to the results that we observe today.
-Interestingly, backpropagation itself exhibited many flaws and limitations at the beginning that precluded it scaling to high-dimensional data spaces: in the late 90’s, kernel learning methods were dominant and generally found to be more effective than artificial neural networks, which were generally disregarded due the problem of vanishing gradients \cite{pascanu2013difficulty} as well as their strong requirement for heavy computational power.
+Interestingly, backpropagation itself exhibited many flaws and limitations at the beginning that precluded it scaling to high-dimensional data spaces: in the late 90s, kernel learning methods were dominant and generally found to be more effective than artificial neural networks, which were generally disregarded due the problem of vanishing gradients \cite{pascanu2013difficulty} as well as their strong requirement for heavy computational power.
 Most of these problems have now been addressed in over thirty years of research, again through a collective effort of thousands of people.
 Given the history of deep learning, one might ask: what are the dropout, batch norm, and Adam optimizer equivalents for PC?
 Addressing such a question would be of vital importance if the goal is to scale the applicability of PC, and will hopefully become a more prominent topic of interest of more research efforts going forward.